tool3/chartscii/README.md

   - yellow

 ### percentage (boolean)
-show percentage of each bar, using the highest value in the provided data array. default `false`
+show percentage of each bar, using the highest value in the provided data array
+default `false`

 ### colorLabels (boolean)
-color labels as well. default `false`
+color labels as well.
+default `false`

 # Examples
 ## intro example